shiftyboi/shiftyboi/README.md

-Mostly self-taught CS student
+Mostly self-taught CS student starting CS at the University of Leeds in September
-Currently undergoing application process to hopefully study CS at universtity Wish me luck!